 Please join me in wishing [employee's name] all the best in his/her future endeavors.

-You are no longer required to complete the IT access removal form as part of the off-boarding process when an employee is leaving the University of Calgary.
+You are no longer required to complete an IT access removal form as part of the off-boarding process when an employee is leaving the University of Calgary.
+The process for IT is triggered automatically based on PeopleSoft HR data when an employee no longer has an active job record.
+Access removal includes, but is not limited to: shared drives, shared email accounts, SecurID, and individual file shares.

 In the event of a transfer and access removal is required, please select the appropriate IT service from the IT website that the access removal is associated with on the services page.